The Producers (musical): Other productions

-The Producers has been presented professionally in many cities around the world, including Toronto, Berlin, Breda, Melbourne, Brisbane, Cairns, Sydney, Christchurch, Tel Aviv, Seoul, Buenos Aires, Tokyo, Osaka, Nagoya, Copenhagen, Milan, Budapest, Madrid, Halifax, Manchester, Mexico City, Prague, Stockholm, Panama, Bratislava, Vienna, Helsinki, Athens, Rio de Janeiro, São Paulo, Caracas, Lisbon, Gothenburg, Oslo, Oradea, Paris, Varde, Moscow, Ghent, Manila, and Belgrade.
+The Producers has been presented professionally in cities around the world, including Toronto, Berlin, Breda, Melbourne, Brisbane, Cairns, Sydney, Christchurch, Tel Aviv, Seoul, Buenos Aires, Tokyo, Osaka, Nagoya, Copenhagen, Milan, Budapest, Madrid, Halifax, Manchester, Mexico City, Prague, Stockholm, Panama, Bratislava, Vienna, Helsinki, Athens, Rio de Janeiro, São Paulo, Caracas, Lisbon, Gothenburg, Oslo, Oradea, Paris, Varde, Moscow, Ghent, Manila, and Belgrade.

 Adaptations

 In 2005, the musical was adapted into a musical film.
 It was directed by Stroman and starred most of the original Broadway cast, except for Brad Oscar – who was unable to reprise the role of Franz because he had signed on to play Max on Broadway and, instead, had a brief cameo as the cab driver – and Cady Huffman.
 Their roles were played by Will Ferrell and Uma Thurman, respectively.
-The songs "King of Broadway", "In Old Bavaria", and "Where Did We Go Right?" were not in the theatrical cut of the movie; "King of Broadway" and "In Old Bavaria" appear on the DVD as deleted scenes.
-It opened on December 16, 2005, and received mixed reviews.
+The songs "King of Broadway", "In Old Bavaria", and "Where Did We Go Right?" were not in the theatrical release of the film but were included in the extended cut; "King of Broadway" and "In Old Bavaria" appear on the DVD as deleted scenes.
+The movie opened on December 16, 2005, and received mixed reviews.

-Popular culture
+In popular culture

-On the television show Curb Your Enthusiasm, The Producers was featured in almost every episode of Season 4.
+The fourth season of the TV series Curb Your Enthusiasm, parodies The Producers in the form of a metareference.
 Mel Brooks offers Larry David the part of Max, with Ben Stiller as Leo.
-When David and Stiller have a falling out, Stiller is replaced by David Schwimmer.
-When David forgets his lines, his ad-libs keep the audience laughing.
-It is revealed that Brooks cast David, believing he would fail, to end the show and "free" Brooks of its success.
-Brooks and his real-life wife, Anne Bancroft, laugh at how bad David is, but to their dismay David ends up being a hit.
+When Larry and Stiller have a falling out, Stiller is replaced by David Schwimmer.
+On opening night, Larry forgets his lines, but instead of causing the play to bomb, his ad-libs keep the audience laughing.
+Brooks reveals he purposely cast Larry, believing he would fail, to end the show and "free" Brooks of its success.
+Brooks and his real-life wife, Anne Bancroft, laugh at Larry's performance, but to their dismay, Larry makes the play a hit once again.
+Huffman and Lane appear as themselves.

 Awards and nominations

-At the 2001 Tony Awards, The Producers won 12 out of its 15 nominations, setting the record for most wins in history and becoming one of the few musicals to win in every category for which it was nominated – it received two nominations for leading actor and three for featured actor.
-Its record for most nominations was tied in 2009 by Billy Elliot the Musical and broken in 2016 when Hamilton received 16 nominations, but its record number of wins still stands, as of 2022.
-Hamilton is second, with 11 wins.
+At the 2001 Tony Awards, The Producers won 12 out of its 15 nominations, breaking the record of 10 wins set by Hello, Dolly! in 1964.
+It was one of the few musicals to win in every category for which it was nominated, receiving two nominations for leading actor and three for featured actor.
+Its record for most nominations was tied in 2009 by Billy Elliot the Musical and broken in 2016 when Hamilton received 16 nominations, but its record number of wins still stands, as of 2025; Hamilton is second, with 11 wins.